Conformal Bootstrap on the Annulus in Liouville CFT: Introduction

-We will develop a general framework of type A amplitudes for Riemann surfaces with boundaries in section \eqref{section amplitude} and prove the gluing formula \eqref{gluingtypeI} due to the Markov property of the GFF.
+where $\sqrt{q}e^{i\theta}$ is the parametrization of the cutting circle.
+To prove this, we will develop a general framework for amplitudes with Neumann boundary condition in Section \ref{section amplitude} and prove the gluing formula \eqref{gluingtypeI} based on the Markov property of the Gaussian free field.